SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 The impossible values are checked for without testing all of the bytes for greater efficiency.
 If you see that result one of two things was the case: the value you passed in wasn't from analog read or had been cast to a different type before you passed it, or i, or was corrupted somehow (writing off end of adjacent array in memory?
 Overclocking too hard such that th chip was doing math wrong?).

-### Functions in megaTinyCore.h
+### Functions in DxCore.h
-These functions are located in megaTinyCore.h - they do not require tight core integration to work,.
+These functions are located in DxCore.h - they do not require tight core integration to work,.
-#### printADCRuntimeError(uint32_t error, &UartClass DebugSerial)
+#### printADCRuntimeError(uint32_t error, &HardwareSerial DebugSerial)
 Pass one of the above runtime errors and the name of a serial port to get a human-readable error message.
-This is wasteful of space, so don't include it in your code unless you need to.
+The serial port must have already been configured with the `begin()` method.
+This is a rather bloated function; once the analog stuff is working, you can probably lose this this function.
 Also, *you must not cast result to a different type before calling this.
 The logic is determined by whether it is passed a signed 32-bit value (from analogReadEnh or analogReadDiff) or a signed 16-bit one (from analogRead())*
 ```c++
 int32_t adc_reading=AnalogReadDiff(PIN_PA1, PIN_PA2);
 if (analogCheckError) { // an error occurred!
 Print a human readable value